gbroques/product-breakdown-structure/README.md

 2. 2nd digit - Main assembly
 3. 3rd digit - Sub-assembly

+While the last three digits describe the part.

-If you have more than 9 top-level, main or sub-assemblies, then you may include characters from the alphabet as numbers.
+Depending on how many assemblies and parts exist, then you may include characters from the alphabet.
 For example, A = 10 (see [Base36](https://en.wikipedia.org/wiki/Base36)).

-While the last three digits describe the part.

 Assembly numbers always end with triple zeros, and part numbers end with digits.